TomArrow/JKWatcher/JKWatcher/documentation/configs.md

 - ```playeractive_matchname```: Matches playernames of players who become active (join a non-spectator team).
 Condition is a regular expression (C# Regex object) - if it matches the player name, the commands are executed.
 Usable placeholders in commands are ```$name``` (name of the player whose name matched) and ```$clientnum``` (his client number) and ```$myclientnum``` (our own client number).
 - ```print_contains```: Matches print outputs sent by the server.
 Condition is a regular expression (C# Regex object) - if it matches the printed string, the commands are executed.
 No placeholders available.
 Usable placeholders in commands are ```$myclientnum``` (our own client number).

+Special commands that can be used with all condition types:
+- ```levelshot```: Makes levelshot images with player positions heatmap.
+Since map change.
+- ```levelshotThisGame```: Makes levelshot images with player positions heatmap, only for current game.

 #### demoMeta

 Additional meta data to always write into demos for this server.